O Jin-u: Career

-As the Head of the Korean People's Army, O Jin-u is seen as the main perpetrator of both the Korean axe murder incident and the Rangoon bombing as both were committed by the military.
-During his rise, he greatly helped Kim Il-sung in his purges of the military.
-In the beginning, he was more favorable to Kim Jong-il's half-brother, Kim Pyong-il because he is regarded as more capable than Kim Jong-il who had no military experience even though he helped raise Kim Jong-il while serving as a chief guard.
-From his anti-Japanese partisan view point, Kim Jong-il did not look like an orthodox communist.
-O Jin-u, being the most powerful figure of the Korean People's Army who commanded the army with the absolute trust of Kim Il-sung, Kim Jong-il who regards O as was a formidable opponent to have, begins to convince O Jin-u, who was trusted by his father, rather than eliminate him, and eventually, he turned O Jin-u into a supporter of Kim Jong-il.
-This change was seen as the main reason why Kim Pyong-il was dropped as a successor.
-After that, O Jin-u played a leading role in establishing Kim Jong-il as the successor.
-Becoming extremely close to Kim Il-sung, he is credited among the top officials who "proposed" Kim Jong-il to be Kim Il-sung's heir at a Central Committee plenum in 1974. and helped him take control of the military O championed Kim Jong-il's cause, particularly within the military.
+O Jin-u is held responsible for the Korean axe murder incident and Rangoon bombing as head of the KPA.
+He helped Kim Il Sung maintain control of the military.
+O initially supported Kim Pyong-il succession Kim Il Sung; Kim Jong Il did not have military experience and did not look like an orthodox communist to O. O's switch to support Kim Jong Il was likely the decisive factor in securing the latter's succession.
+According to top officials, O "proposed" as Kim Il Sung heir at a Central Committee plenum in 1974. and helped him take control of the military; O championed Kim Jong Il's cause, particularly within the military.

 A deputy to the Supreme People's Assembly since 1960, O was appointed member of the top Central People’s Committee immediately after its establishment in 1972, as well as vice-chairman of the National Defence Commission and Minister of the People's Armed Forces in 1976.
 He was also promoted to Vice Marshal in 1985 and Marshal in 1992, one of only three military officers in the North Korean Armed Forces to be granted the rank.

-After Kim Jong-il was made Chairman of the National Defence Commission in 1993, O replaced him as its first vice-chairman.
+After Kim Jong Il was made Chairman of the National Defence Commission in 1993, O replaced him as its first vice-chairman.
 In 1990, after the collapse of the socialist bloc, he led the emergency system.
-He also was the second-ranking member of the Kim Il-sung funeral committee in 1994, immediately beneath Kim Jong-il.
+He also was the second-ranking member of the Kim Il-sung funeral committee in 1994, immediately beneath Kim Jong Il.
 He was also the last surviving WPK Presidium member along with the new leader.